glycerine/bambam/README.md

 what Go types does bambam recognize?
 ----------------------------------------

 Supported: structs, slices, and primitve/scalar types are supported.
-Nesting of structs and slices of structs are supported.
+Structs that contain structs are supported.
+You have both slices of scalars and slices of structs available.

 Currently unsupported (at the moment; pull requests welcome): Go maps.